 Last week, we wrote about how the associate lateral market in 2017 was either hot or cold depending on your practice.
 The same goes for your city.

-Although lateral hiring in the U.S. dipped this year, the lateral market looked very different depending on where you were located.
+Although U.S. lateral hiring looks likely to dip slightly from last year, the lateral market looked very different depending on where you were located.
 In some cities, you were more than twice as likely to get hired as a lateral than in others.

 To measure the hottest and coldest cities in 2017, we looked at which cities had the most lateral associate hires relative to the number of practicing associates.
 Our data, from our Move Tracker, covers 156 major firms in 15 cities nationwide.
 Here are the results: